top of page

 There are many answers to this question.
 ABA is best known as the most well researched intervention method to support those with Autism Spectrum Disorders.
 However, behavior analytic interventions have been successfully used in a variety of settings.
 Go here to learn more about the different subspecialty areas within ABA.

 At EBG, we specialize in direct therapy and consultation of those with autism, ADHD, ODD, and emotional-behavioral disorders in home, community, and school settings.
-Although we currently serve ages birth to 7, we hope to expand services through age 21 soon.
+We currently serve ages birth through 10.

 I'VE HEARD ABA IS HARMFUL.
 IS THIS TRUE?